Code-Institute-Submissions/Laurenbrown-code-Project1/README.md

 ## Contact Us page

 - This page contains details on how to contact the Meditation Club and where to find the them in central London.
-The information on the page has been center and next to each heading the a icon representing each method of contact.
+The information on the page has been centered and next to each heading the a icon representing each method of contact.

 ![image5](assets/images/contact-page-ss.png)

 ## Sign Up page
-- This page is where users sign up to the Meditation Club membership and receive the meditation club news letter and daily affirmations and early bird notification when guest teachers are due to vist the club.
-Its a free memebrship so the only information user are requires to provide is their first name, last name and email address.
+- This page is where users sign up to the Meditation Club membership scheme.
+When someone signs up they will receive the Meditation Club news letter and daily affirmations and early bird notifications when guest teachers are due to vist the club.
+Its a free memebrship so the only information a user is required to provide is their first name, last name and email address.

 ![image6](assets/images/signup-nss.png)

 ## Thank you page
-- After the user submits their information into the sign up form, they are presented with a thank you message
+- After the user submits their information into the sign up form they are presented with a thank you message.

 ![image](assets/images/thankyoupage-ss.png)